alephlm/lake-map/README.md

 - navigate to LakeMap directory

-- execute command: "dotnet run", it will be running on "http://localhost:5000"
+- execute command: `dotnet run`, it will be running on "http://localhost:5000"

 ___
 ### Sending requests: